paulmarrington/Able/Assets/Askowl/Able/Documentation/Askowl-Able.md

 #### RightToLeftHanded

 For rotations, quaternions hold information on the direction in 3 dimensions and the rotation of the object.
 Think of an aeroplane flying straight in a particular direction.
 Given a point of reference, you can calculate the angle on the X, Y and Z planes.
-Now the aeroplane dips it's wing and spins upside-down.
+Now the aeroplane dips a wing and spins upside-down.
 The calculations before are the same, but the rotation has changed.
 The sign of the rotation defines which way the aeroplane is spinning.
 You cannot superimpose two of anything with opposite chirality and yet can be otherwise identical.
 The choice of which rotation direction is positive is arbitrary.
 The gyroscope used in phones has right-hand chirality, while Unity uses left-handed.
 ```c#
 Quaternion rotateTo = Device.Attitude.RightToLeftHanded(Trig.zAxis);
 ```
 #### RotateBy
 Unity uses left handed chirality using the Z-axis for the forward direction.
 The iOS gyroscope, for example, is right-handed.
 We can reverse the Chirality (a fancy word for handed) by negating the offending axis and W. This reverses rotation direction.
 ```c#
 var attitude = GPS.Attitude.RightToLeftHanded(Trig.zAxis);
 ```
 #### SwitchAxis
 Different IoT devices define different axes as forward.
 We need to pivot on the third axis by 90 degrees to correct for the difference.
-It reverses the chirality, but this function corrects for that.
+This reverses the chirality, but this function corrects for that.

 ```c#
 // B ...